Pamphill: The Vine Inn

 The Vine Inn is a public house at Vine Hill, that is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.
 It was a bakery until about 1900, when it was refitted as a pub.
 It is owned by the National Trust.

+Governance

+The civil parish was included in East Dorset district until its abolition in 2019.
+It has a group parish council shared with Shapwick, with five councillors representing Pamphill, and four for Shapwick.